Stay connected – follow us on WhatsApp

 Temple Hours

-Five temples are collectively referred to as "Mayanam" temples.
-They are Kachi Mayanam (Kanchipuram), Kasi Mayanam, Kaazhi Mayanam (Sirkazhi), Nallur Mayanam, and Kadavur Mayanam.
-The term Mayanam signifies places where God Shiva burnt and dissolved Brahma Deva at the end of a cosmic cycle.
+Five temples are collectively known as the "Mayanam" Sthalams.
+These are Kachi Mayanam (Kanchipuram), Kasi Mayanam, Kaazhi Mayanam (Sirkazhi), Nallur Mayanam, and Kadavur Mayanam.
+The term Mayanam refers to a cremation ground and is associated with the divine act of Shiva dissolving Brahma at the end of a cosmic cycle (pralaya).
+These temples commemorate this profound aspect of Shiva's role as the supreme power who brings creation to its close before the commencement of a new cycle of existence.

 Cosmic Dissolution of Brahma